Portfolio l Figures for the Landscape and Interior - Maquettes (Models) for large scale works in the public realm.

 The Hove Plinth, King's Esplanade, South East Coast, England

-Watch videos of the sculpture in progress and Pierre’s sculpting method for making the figures life-size:
+Watch videos of the sculpture in the making and Pierre’s sculpting method for making the figures life-size, by hand:

 click the two buttons below.